bradpsheehan/ael_tracker/README.md

 # AEL Tracker

 A little gem that integrates with the AelTracker API.
-From the "official site":http://www.aeltracker.org/api/:
+From the official site: http://www.aeltracker.org/api/:

-bq.
-The AelTracker (i.e. Advanced Energy Legislation Tracker) API provides methods for obtaining basic information about advanced energy lislation.
+>The AelTracker (i.e. Advanced Energy Legislation Tracker) API provides methods for obtaining basic information about advanced energy lislation.

 ## Installation